 Even after the creation of VMSS, we can scale it up and out, and we can add a scale condition for the VM in the same VMSS.

 Scale Sets support auto-scaling based on performance metrics.
 As the load on the VMs increases, additional VMs are automatically added to the load balancer.
 Consider Scale Sets if you need to quickly scale out VMs or if you need to autoscale.
 For more information on Scale Sets, please refer to What are virtual machine scale sets in Azure?

 As companies transition to the cloud, knowing how to deploy multiple virtual machines will continue to be useful as you add flexibility and customization to your deployments, and especially as you think about topics like disaster recovery and high availability.
 Over time, I believe that we’ll turn to more and more serverless, which is what I’m working on now.
-I’m currently looking for new solutions for my n-tier applications, and I may potentially work with App Service or Service Fabric, etc.
+The cloud is our future, and making it “normal” and easy to use and apply is our mission.
+I hope you’ll continue learning with me!